Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-After entering your password correctly, you will be able to view your Secret Recovery Phrase.
+After entering your password correctly, you will be able to view your secret recovery phrase.

 <br/>